kamui-fin/readspace/README.md

     Visit `localhost:8042`.
 Optionally, you can configure your reverse proxy to point to it.

+## Contributing

+Readspace is built by the community and we welcome contributions of all kinds, from bug fixes to new features.

+To get started, please check out our **[Contributing Guide](CONTRIBUTING.md)**.

 ## Community & Roadmap

 We're building Readspace transparently and collaboratively.
 Join our growing community and help shape the future of focused reading: